 This page provides a repository of all the What’s New entries for 2011, in reverse chronological order.
 If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved.
-They are unlikely to be of any great interest, but do provide a picture of how the site has developed over the nearly twenty years it has been here.
+They are unlikely to be of any great interest, but do provide a picture of how the site has developed over the twenty-three and a half years it has been here.
 Please bear in mind that links to external sites may have atrophied over time and thus you may see ‘not found’ or similar errors when trying to follow them, especially the further back in time the link was first created.

 27 Nov 2011